nusenu/ContactInfo-Information-Sharing-Specification/README.md

 "put your ed25519 family ID here"

 It MUST NOT contain the secret_family_key content!

+### urlpolicy

+This field tells tor users and tor directories how relays should be handled that claim to be operated by a specific `url` but fail the proof validation process.

+Possible values are:

+* none - Do nothing.
+* notify - Notify the operator by sending an email to the address from the `email` field.
+* reject - Do not accept the relay.

 ### pgp
 40 characters PGP key fingerprint (long form) without leading "0x" and without spaces.